Why Evangelical Community Churches Aren’t What They Appear To Be

 Christians get the commandments of their religion from the Word, but not many of them actually take any commandments of life from it.

-Vatican II, from 1962 to 1965, attempted to correct many of the problems in the Catholic faith, and may have made some progress, but nonetheless didn’t oust, “The Beast,” which is the doctrine of faith alone, which still exists in the doctrines of all Christian churches today except for the Heavenly Doctrine of the New Church.
+Vatican II, from 1962 to 1965, attempted to correct many of the problems in the Catholic faith, and may have made some progress, but nonetheless didn’t oust, “the dragon,” which is the doctrine of faith alone, which still exists in the doctrines of all Christian churches today except for the Heavenly Doctrine of the New Church.

 Swedenborg lived and wrote his books in the 18th century, before the Second Vatican Council when Catholics were encouraged to read the Word for themselves, and also before Christianity spread more broadly across much of the world, but what he wrote still rings very true today and continues to be applicable to the modern Christian landscape.
 He wrote: